Lakeland’s most iconic landmarks

 Nearby: The Joinery, Lake Mirror Complex, Catapult

 Listed on the US National Register of Historic Places, the promenade was completed in 1928 and later dedicated to Lakeland native Frances Langford.
-It’s now home to events like the Lakeland Christmas Parade and Red, White & Kaboom.
+It’s now home to events like Red, White & Kaboom, where you can find a spot and watch Independence Day fireworks over Lake Mirror.

 See a classic movie at this theatre that’s nearly a century old.